 My research program aims to understand the evolutionary processes responsible for the formation and maintenance of biological diversity.
 Specifically, I study the genomic mechanisms that contribute to speciation and phenotypic differentiation at microevolutionary and macroevolutionary scales in birds.
-My strong background with field and collections-based ornithology is central to my research.
-My research questions and datasets arise from collecting specimens in the field, quantifying phenotypic variation from research specimens, and collecting genomic datasets from vouchered specimens in the laboratory.
-I use computational methods in all aspects of my research, including genomic and phenotypic characterization of hybrid zones, genomic association studies, demographic modeling, comparative phylogeography, conservation genetics, spatial ecology and phylogenomics.
+My background with field and collections-based ornithology is central to my research.
+My research questions and datasets arise from collecting specimens in the field, quantifying phenotypic variation, and collecting genomic datasets from vouchered specimens in the laboratory.
+I use computational methods in all aspects of my research, including genomic and phenotypic characterization of hybrid zones, genomic association studies, comparative phylogenomics, comparative phylogeography, population genomics, conservation genetics, spatial ecology and systematics.
 Check out some of my projects:

 Genomics of speciation in an Amazonian hybrid zone